Dispersal density estimation across scales: Main results

 Whenever $n\sigma \gtrsim 1$, the relevance of a procedure like \eqref{eq: esti int} is less obvious.
 In particular, it is not clear whether the parent traits in the neighbourhood of an offsping can be used to estimate $f$.
 For $n\sigma=1$ (and $\lambda=\mu=1$) \citet{brown1970} constructed an estimator based on an explicit formula that relates $f$ to the distribution function of the distance of an offspring to its nearest parents.
-We discuss this approach in Section \ref{sec:naive} in our context.

 An interaction estimator was also applied by \citet{goldenshluger2016} in a setting where the intensity measure of $N$ is the Lebesgue measure on whole real line and which corresponds to $n\sigma=1$.
 As we will see below the interaction estimator is still applicable if $\sigma>1/n$ as long as $\sigma$ is not too large.
 However, the interaction estimator then requires to incorporate a non-trivial kernel $\psi_1$ and a bias correction.
-A naive estimator could rely on simply counting the number of parents in a neighbourhood of the trait of a children, as already mentioned in Section \ref{sec: dispersal inference setting}, see Section \ref{sec:naive}.